-The required course units for the major in recreation are met by 201, 215, 301, 303, 304, 305, 310 W, and 346.
-The four required cognate courses include Social Work 250; Psychology or Sociology 310; Physical Education 220 and one unit from Physical Education 221 or 222, and 380.
+The required courses for the major in recreation are met by 201, 215, 301, 303, 304, 305, 310 W, and 346.
+The four required cognate courses include Social Work 250; Psychology or Sociology 310; Physical Education 220; Physical Education 221 or 222, and 380.
 The professional program also includes a four course interdisciplinary emphasis in a specific subspeciality area.
 These courses need the approval of the Recreation program advisor.
 Students who wish to pursue professional certification in therapeutic recreation (recreation therapy) are also required to take Recreation 314 and 324.
-(See model program on pages 94-95.)
+(See model program on pages 97-98.)
 The program in recreation leads to a Bachelor of Science in Recreation and requires the approval of the recreation advisor, Mr. Glen Van Andel.